duggabe/gr-control/README.md

 # gr-control
 Modular transmit / receive station control

 This package contains GNU Radio flowgraphs for transmitters and receivers which work in conjunction with a station control module.
-The control module contains SDR source and sink blocks, switching logic to control transmit / receive functions, antenna and power amplifier relay controls, and LED status indicators.
+The station control module contains SDR source and sink blocks, switching logic to control transmit / receive functions, antenna and power amplifier relay controls, and LED status indicators.

 This is a modular design allowing various transmit and receive programs to operate with a common station control program.
 It is a "plug and play" concept.
+It is a "testbed" to support additional modules while minimizing duplication of common functions.

 ## Versions

 There are three branches of this repository:

 * `main` (the default) is the development branch for software not yet put into the maint branches.
-It contains flowgraphs for GNU Radio 3.9+.
+It contains flowgraphs for GNU Radio 3.9 and 3.10.
 An additional process is added to implement the relay control using a Raspberry Pi computer.
 * `maint-3.8` contains flowgraphs for GNU Radio 3.8 and uses an ADALM-Pluto.
 The sample rate is set to 576kHz to minimize the processing load if used on a Raspberry Pi computer.
 * `maint-3.9` contains flowgraphs for GNU Radio 3.9 and uses a USRP device.
 The sample rate is set to 768kHz.